BoboTiG/python-mss/docs/source/api.rst

                 IOerror: [Errno 22] invalid mode ('wb') or filename: 'sct_1-2019-01-01 21:20:43.114194.png'

-            To fix this, you must provide a custom formatting.
+            To fix this, you must provide a custom date formatting.

     .. method:: shot()